 SoundPrint restaurant noise levels in SF

-A central theme in Amber’s work is about calm technology, the opposite of products which steal attention.
+A central theme in Amber’s work is about calm technology, the opposite of products that steal attention.
 This should inform how we build analytics and reporting.
 For example, how readily do decision-makers learn from the data visualizations and other interactive materials which we produce as data scientists?
 Are there ways of calming our analytics results, allowing people to think better about data insights and business strategy?
 Another example of accountability – about the effects of how we present analytics.

 BTW, if you haven’t already caught the one-day course by Ed Tufte, “Presenting Data and Information”, place that into a high-priority bucket list for $380 invested wisely.
 Each participant receives a set of his fantastic hardcover books, which together sell on Amazon for about 50% of the course registration fee.
 Plus it’s an astoundingly solid day filled with statistics and data visualization.
 I mention this because Tufte’s practices such as data ink, sparklines, etc., fit well alongside Amber Case’s work.